 $150,000 over three years (matched by the The William Buckland Foundation with $150,000 over three years)

 Project description: the grant will enable the expansion of the Stars Foundation school-based mentoring and engagement program for First Nations young women in Victoria.

 The expansion of the program will help address entrenched social and economic disadvantage, and the significant inequity in provision of high-quality, evidence-based education programs.
 It will enable the Stars Foundation to establish its program in more schools in Victoria over the next three years.

 The aim is for improved attendance and retention, increased Year 12 completion and successful transitions to higher education, training and employment for Stars participants, resulting in improved education and health outcomes for more First Nations young women.

-The Colman Foundation/ Our Place
+The Colman Foundation / Our Place

 $300,000 over three years

-Project description: the ‘Establishing Our Place in Frankston North’ initiative will address educational under-attainment for the purposes of benefiting children and families at Aldercourt and Mahogany Rise Primary Schools and Monterey Secondary College.
+Project description: ‘Establishing Our Place in Frankston North’ will address educational under-attainment for the purposes of benefiting children and families at Aldercourt and Mahogany Rise Primary Schools and Monterey Secondary College.
 The project will develop and manage a partnership between the three schools, early learning providers, local council, non-profits and philanthropic investors to provide essential services and support to children, students and families over the next 10 years.
 These will bring about improved education outcomes and lead to greater life success for young children and families in the Frankston North area.